JosiahOnline/project1/_posts/2017-6-23-How_To_Buy_Domain_Name.md

 image: assets/images/blog3.jpg
 ---

 <strong>Domain name</strong> is like your trading name in the web.
-When you decide to have your own website, the first step is to think of the domain name which you want to related to your products and services.
+When you decide to have your own website, the first step is to think of the domain name which you want to relate to your products and services.
 A unique and perhaps meaning domain name which you want visitor to remember it easily.

 <h3><strong>Step 1: Check availability</strong></h3>

 Most of the web hosting companies provide you a way to check whether the name you want is available or not.
-Famous web hosting such as below:
+The famous web hosting such as below:

 <h3><strong>1.Godaddy</strong></h3>
 ![test image]({{ site.url | absolute_path}}/assets/images/Godaddy.jpg)